kafku/mm_word2vec/README.md

   --input_path arg                      Path to input file
 ```

 With the ` --multimodal-input` option, it works as multimodal skip-gram model, otherwise it just the same as the ordinary word2vec.
+Image search demo can be found in [`notebook/image_search.ipynb`](https://github.com/kafku/mm_word2vec/blob/master/notebook/image_search.ipynb).

+## Note

+- The parameter learning scheme may be different from that of the original MM-Skipgram.

 ## Reference